This section provides information about what training is available to VSMs and how they can develop their careers.

-This section relates to training that is specifically for Volunteer managers and is linked with the National Occupational Standards (NOC).
-The NOC for VSMs document is 270 pages long and so it is not the easiest of documents to navigate around (or very suitable to print).
-There is however a summary document which can be downloaded.
-Both of these documents can be found at the following website:
+This section relates to training that is specifically for Volunteer managers and is linked with the National Occupational Standards (NOS).
+The NOS for VSMs document quite long and so it is not the easiest of documents to navigate around (or very suitable to print).

-The National Occupational Standards (NOC) for the Management of Volunteers forms the basis for all nationally recognised Volunteer Management qualifications.
+The National Occupational Standards (NOS) for the Management of Volunteers forms the basis for all nationally recognised Volunteer Management qualifications.
 The qualifications are mapped against the key requirements of the Volunteer Manager role.

 The most commonly recognised qualifications are: